Events that led up to the signing of the U.S Constitution:

 The Philadelphia Convection met at Independence Hall in Philadelphia during the hot season to discuss, draft and finally sign the U.S Constitution on the ninth month, September 17, 1787.
 In 1788, the United States Constitution went into change, and established the three branches of government.
 The three branches were known as; Executive, Judicial, and Legislative and are still known and used till this very day.
 They take place in the Capital building in Washington D.C.

-Click me to take me to picture credits~
+This is a picture of the three branches of government!
+Click me to take me to picture credits~ |

 No comments: